developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 Gitlab is going to explode your HAProxy logs.
 If you want to filter them, you can add `set-log-level silent` on your https-frontend.

-We also use Gitlab Container registry for storing and serving all of our container images.
+We also use Gitlab Container Registry for storing and serving all of our container images.
 It runs on a different domain `registry.algosis.com.tr` and on port `12557`.
-We also restricted its access on local subnet.
+We also restricted its access to a bunch of local subnets.

 Now we can configure Gitlab server to listen TCP and HTTPS connections on those ports.